 Alongside its request for EFS, the Council took early steps to mitigate the financial impacts of the pandemic.
 Central to these steps was the development and implementation of the Council's Recovery and Stabilisation Programme.
-This resulted in over £2.2m of reduction in EFS requirements for 2020/21 (reduced from £6.8m to £4.6m) and a further reduction of £3.0m for 2021/22 (reduction from £6.0m to £3.0m).
+This resulted in over £2.2m of reduction in EFS requirements for 2020/21 (reduced from £6.8m to £4.6m) and an estimated further reduction of £3.5m for 2021/22 (expected reduction from £6.0m to £2.5m).